Florida Spinal Cord Injury Lawyer

 Comparative Fault in Florida Spine Injury Cases

-No matter how severe a person’s losses may be, even if they are permanent, they bear the burden of proving another party’s liability.
-However, the defending party may try to mitigate their fault in the accident may claiming that the plaintiff is partially liable for their spine injury.
+No matter how severe your losses may be, even if they are permanent, you and your attorney bear the burden of proving another party’s liability.
+However, the defending party may try to mitigate their fault in the accident by claiming that you are partially liable for your spine injury.

 Under Florida Statute §768.81, courts must evaluate the actions of all parties and assign blame accordingly.
-As a result, if a plaintiff shares a certain percentage of fault for an accident, say 25 percent, that court may reduce the award at trial by this percentage.
+As a result, if a plaintiff shares a certain percentage of fault for an accident, the court may reduce the award at trial by this percentage.

 Comparative fault could play a significant role in spinal cord injury claims that result from accidents.
-Therefore, a claimant may have to prove that not only was a defendant responsible for the incident but also that their own actions in no way contributed to their losses.
-Our Florida lawyers can help plaintiffs build their case and maximize potential compensation for their spinal cord damage.
+Therefore, you have to prove that not only was a defendant responsible for the incident, but also that your own actions in no way contributed to your losses.
+Our Florida lawyers can help you build your case and pursue full compensation for the spinal cord damage you have suffered.

 Speak with a Florida Spinal Cord Injury Attorney

-A spinal cord injury is a serious loss, and therefore, an individual should evaluate their legal rights when they suffer this type of bodily harm.
-Any party who is liable for an incident that results in these injuries has the obligation to provide compensation.
+A spinal cord injury is a serious loss.
+If you have suffered this type of bodily harm, it is important to evaluate your legal rights.
+Any party who is liable for an incident that results in spinal injuries has the obligation to provide compensation.

 Our Florida spinal cord injury lawyers can help pursue these claims.
 The attorneys at Kogan & DiSalvo can evaluate the impact that the injury had on your life as well as gather the evidence needed to prepare your claim.
 Using this evidence, we can prepare a demand package designed to protect your rights while aiming to bring fair compensation.